godaddy/gasket/docs/upgrade-to-7.md

 Add setup script to create hook. [(#672)]

-## Rename and refactor @gasket/plugin-config as @gasket/plugin-response-data
+## Rename and Refactor @gasket/plugin-config as @gasket/plugin-response-data

 We have had a lot of confusion around the config plugin and it's purpose.
 As such, we are renaming and refocusing what the plugin does.
 That is, to allow environment specific data to be accessible for requests, with public data available with responses.